TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>Ready to Roam Checklist on the home-screen</figcaption>
 </figure>

 We shipped this version of the homescreen and saw good feedback on the new UI style.
-But users can't setup their roaming data connection at home, so their bubbles were not filling until they landed abroad.
-This was doing nothing to improve user confidence.
+But there were bubbles on the home screen that were never filled at home—users can't setup their roaming internet connection until they arrive abroad.
+This resulted in continued calls into customer support about user trust confidence.

 ## Three Phases